 Asher College utilizes an open enrollment policy with classes beginning every other Monday.
-Program end dates are calculated prior to enrollment and vary by student depending on the start date, program selected, and hours per week attendance obligation.
+Program end dates are calculated prior to enrollment and vary by student depending on the start date, program selected, and attendance obligation.

-Example: The program dates for a student starting the CNT program on January 7, 2023, at a 3⁄4 Time Rate of Pursuit (51 weeks or 357 days total) will have an end date of December 30, 2023.
+Example: The program dates for a student starting the CNT program on January 7, 2023, at a $\frac{3}{4}$ Time Rate of Pursuit (51 weeks or 357 days total) will have an end date of December 30, 2023.
 If another student starts on the same day with the same program but enrolls for Half Time (77 weeks or 539 days total), they will have an end date of June 29, 2024.

-General Education and Business Course Start Dates
+General Education Course Start Dates